kjbartel/SqlLocalDB2014-Bootstrapper/README.md

 > HKLM\Software\Wow6432Node\Microsoft\GenericBootstrapper\14.0

 The packge should then be shown in Visual Studio along with other bootstrapper packages.
-If you want to provide the component together with your application rather than downloading from Microsoft then you'll also need to download the two `sqllocaldb.msi` files specified in the `package.xml` file for English or Japanese, saving them in the respective `x86` and `x64` folders under the `SqlLocalDB2014` folder.
+If you want to provide the component together with your application rather than downloading from Microsoft then you'll also need to download the two `sqllocaldb.msi` files specified in the `package.xml` file for the region and save them in the `SqlLocalDB2014` folder, renamed to `sqllocaldb_x86.msi` and `sqllocaldb_x64.msi`.